 Make a donation towards necessary building improvements for hospitality and security to welcome a sanctuary guest to First Congregational Church of Ithaca

 The Rev. Dr. David Kaden, Senior Minister of the First Congregational Church, stated: “Becoming a sanctuary church is an extension of one of our core principles in the United Church of Christ: ‘no matter who you are or where you are on life’s journey, you are welcome here’.
 Engaging in the Sanctuary process is a statement of extravagant welcome for at-risk members of our community, modeled on the principle of God’s unconditional grace offered to all.”

-In March 2018, Ithaca-area congregations, community organizations, and concerned community members launched an interfaith coalition to stand in solidarity with those immigrants in our community and region at risk of deportation by Immigration and Customs Enforcement (ICE).
-The Ithaca Sanctuary Alliance is a coalition of congregations, community organizations, and concerned individuals in and around Ithaca that support immigrants fleeing violence or in danger of deportation.
+In March 2018, Ithaca-area congregations, community organizations, and concerned community members launched an interfaith coalition to stand in solidarity with those immigrants in our community and region at risk of deportation by ICE.
+The Ithaca Sanctuary Alliance is a coalition of congregations, community organizations, and concerned individuals in and around Ithaca that supports immigrants fleeing violence or in danger of deportation.
 The current member organizations are:

 The Ithaca Sanctuary Alliance invites other congregations, organizations, and members of the community to join us in assisting those at risk.
 Contact Michael Smith for more information or to get involved, email@example.com, 607.272.4730.